See a Doctor

 2. Document Your Symptoms

 Keep a record of your symptoms, including when they began, their frequency, and how they impact your daily life.
-Photos of visible symptoms (like skin elasticity or scars) can be useful.
+Photos of visible symptoms (like skin elasticity or scars) can be useful, but don't push your body beyond its limit in order to meet the criteria.
 This documentation will be invaluable when communicating with healthcare professionals.

 3. Seek Referral to a Specialist